rohitpatil07/football_data/README.md

 ---

 ## Deployment Process
-1. **Terraform** scripts are in the `terraform/` folder, used to provision AWS resources like DynamoDB, S3, Lambda, and API Gateway.
+- **Terraform** scripts are in the `terraform/` folder, used to provision AWS resources like DynamoDB, S3, Lambda, and API Gateway.
-2. The **make_packages.groovy** script is used to package and deploy Lambda artifacts.
+- The **make_packages.groovy** script is used to package and deploy Lambda artifacts for **development**.
+- The **deploy.groovy** script is used to handle end to end deployment for the infrastructure.

 ---
 ### Backend